mcglasp/ms3/README.md

 however, I have found that these messages do not appear until after the user has logged in successfully.
 I have been unable to reliably recreate this behaviour up until this point, so it therefore remains a known issue.

+### The Joy of Checks

+The HTML validator found at validator.w3.org is usually a five-minute visit.
+Not so on this occassion.
+I validated each page of my website at each access level by direct input, taking the code from the source code available via dev tools. it passed in every instance.
+However, one issue plagued me, my tutors and the good folks on Slack for a full two days.
+A stray div tag would rear its ugly head from time to time only to disappear just as quickly.
+The first occassion alerted me to an issue surrounding how I had placed a grid row around the block content and endblock tags.
+Some painstaking work fixed each of these until it was once again fixed.
+However, depending on the method of validation, who was attempting validation and the temperature outside, there was no telling whether it would pass.

 ### Accessibility testing

 I tested the accibility of the site using the tool on webaim.org.
 I've used this several times before without issue, but on this occassion